containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-22-how-to-integrate-wordpress-chatgpt-chatgpt-for-wordpress/index.md

 To recap, GPT(Generative Pre-trained Transformer) is a natural language processing model backed by [OpenAI][7].
 In fact, GPT-3 is an artificial neural network trained on massive data sets and can conduct human-like conversations.
 In the last week(i.e 14 March), OpenAI launched GPT-4 which is the next version of GPT-3.
 Surprisingly, there are 100 Trillion parameters in GPT-4 that can actually work like a human brain.
 In other words, it's a simulation of the human brain that can even sense the emotions involved in the conversation and can predict the next sentence.

 However, you can build enterprise-level applications that can conduct two-way conversations in the form of text, and images to cover real-world scenarios.
-Well, you can GPT-4 is a refined version of GPT-3 as the latest version has better image processing, can create video games, and more.
+Well, you can say that GPT-4 is a refined version of GPT-3 as the latest version has better image processing, can create video games, and more.
 Further, you can visit the official [site][8] to explore further.

 ## How to install WordPress plugin for ChatGPT? {#How-to-install-WordPress-plugin-for-ChatGPT}

 This section demonstrates ChatGPT for WordPress and the installation procedure.
-Before moving forward, you can visit our Blogging category to learn about articles written on WordPress.
+Before moving forward, you can visit our [Blogging][22] category to learn about articles written on WordPress.
 In addition, you will find how to install WordPress on your server along with usage guides.

-Now, let's start ChatGPT WordPress integration.
+Now, let's start **ChatGPT WordPress integration.**

 First, go to the WordPress dashboard and click on the “Plugins” option that you will see on the left menubar of the window.